Dr. Ahava Shira,

 Journal Writing, Poetry & Spoken Word Performance

-When I was 20 years old, I bought my first journal to take with on a 4-month solo backpacking trip to Europe.
-My second journal was written in Israel, where I lived in Jerusalem for a year while studying at the Hebrew University.
-After a few more years of travel and study in beautiful places & healing centres (Bali with Naropa, Big Sur at Esalen, & New York at Omega), I left my hometown of Montreal and moved to the west coast of Canada, landing in Vancouver, where I started writing and performing poetry about the trauma and unhealthy relationships I had experienced in my childhood home and the post-traumatic patterns I was encountering as an adult, from disordered eating to self-picking.
+After a few more years of travel and study in beautiful places & healing centres in Bali, Big Sur & New York, I left my hometown of Montreal and moved to the west coast of Canada, landing in Vancouver, where I started writing and performing poetry about the trauma and unhealthy relationships I had experienced in my childhood home and the post-traumatic patterns I was encountering as an adult, from disordered eating to self-picking.

-After self-publishing my first book of poems, Weaving of My Being, I wrote and acted in my first one woman show, Chelo.
+After self-publishing my first book of poems, Weaving of My Being, I wrote and acted in my first one woman show, Chelo

 Writing helped me free my voice, give meaning to difficult experiences, and celebrate the joys and pleasures of life.

-Loving Inquiry: A Journey through the Gates
+Loving Inquiry : A Journey through the Gates

 I co-developed and facilitated an award-winning school-based violence prevention program called “Respectful Relationships,” from 2000-2007.
 Wanting to deepen my skills and awareness of my role as a facilitator, I completed a graduate program in writing and narrative inquiry.
 During my Master’s of Education in Curriculum Studies (UVic, 2005), with the support of my mentor Dr. Antoinette Oberg, I wrote poetry and stories exploring what I was learning about my own relationships as I taught the program to youth.
-Becoming aware of my tendency toward self-judgment and criticism, I committed to understanding how to reverse these negative patterns and engage more kindly toward myself and others.
+Becoming aware of my tendency toward self-judgment and criticism, I committed to learning how to reverse these negative patterns and engage more kindly toward myself and others.

-After graduating from my M.Ed., I dove even deeper into writing, narrative inquiry and other arts-based research through a PhD in Language and Literacy Education (UBC, 2010).
+I dove even deeper into writing, narrative inquiry and other arts-based research through a PhD in Language and Literacy Education (UBC, 2010).
 Through the mentorship of my supervisor, poet and professor Dr. Carl Leggo, I developed Loving Inquiry, a practice of writing that uses the metaphor of the gate to open up to more generous, joyful and compassionate ways of being with self, other and the world.

 After graduating, I created A Year to Love, a 12-month creative mentorship program supporting artistic women to engage in writing and other arts in a nourishing space of kindness and self-compassion.